These are some of the most popular questions Syracuse Abroad receives from its newly-accepted students:

 When do I need to pay?

-Full payment is required prior to departure, unless you are on the SU Payment Plan or have financial aid loans that will be applied after your departure.
+Full payment is required prior to departure, unless you are on the Syracuse University Payment Plan or have financial aid loans that will be applied after your departure.

 What if I get sick or have an emergency abroad?

-The SU Abroad center staff has an on-call person 24 hours a day, seven days a week.
-The SU Abroad main campus office also has an on-call person after hours who can respond to an emergency.
+The Syracuse Abroad center staff has an on-call person 24 hours a day, seven days a week.
+The Syracuse Abroad main campus office also has an on-call person after hours who can respond to an emergency.
 See the Student Health and Safety section of our website, or call us at 1-800-235-3472 if you still have concerns.

 What do I need to do before I leave campus?